miladshiri/specklednet/README.md

 In case of using SpeckleDNet or the dataset, please cite the following study:

-"Ultrasound Speckle Detection for Tissue Tracking using a Dual-path Convolutional Neural Network", Milad Shiri – Hamid Behnam – Zahra Alizadeh Sani – Niloofar Nematollahi, 2020
+"Ultrasound Speckle Detection for Tissue Tracking using a Dual-path Convolutional Neural Network", Milad Shiri â€“ Hamid Behnam â€“ Zahra Alizadeh Sani â€“ Niloofar Nematollahi, 2020

 ## How to use?
 There is a test.py file for a quick use of SpeckleDNet.

 ## Is it possible to train the model with different configurations?
 Yes, it is.
-You can change the parameters in "create_and_train_specklednet.py" file and train the model again even with different dataset.
+You can change the parameters in "create_and_train_specklednet.py" file and train the model again even with a different dataset.